netsys-edinburgh/nervion-powder/doc/profiles.md

 - **traffic_command**: Bash command with the tool that generates traffic (e.g. traffic_command: ping -I {TUN} 8.8.8.8).
 This command is executed only when the UE is attached to the network.
 - **enb**: Number of the eNB that is going to be the initial serving eNB.

-Note that *enb* in the profile indifferently refers to eNB and gNB.
+Note that *enb* in the scenario indifferently refers to eNB and gNB.

 ## How to specify Control Plane actions